rolger/cucumber-diseases-java/README.md

 5. Open  from the file tree on the left and wait for the Java installation to finish.

 6. After the installation is done, you can open files via the Java Project explorer, edit the code, and select _Run Tests_ on either the test folder or the _RunAllCucumberTests_ class file.

+## Refactoring Exercises

+The code contains multiple Cucumber smells.
+It's recommended to follow the suggested order.
+Each smell and exercise is described in a seperate assingment.